hello-robot/stretch_tutorials/ros2/writing_nodes.md

 Let's break down what this code does:

-1. **Imports**: We import the necessary ROS2 Python libraries and message types
+1. **Imports**: We import the necessary ROS 2 Python libraries and message types
-2. **Class Definition**: We create a class that inherits from `Node`, which is the base class for all ROS2 nodes
+2. **Class Definition**: We create a class that inherits from `Node`, which is the base class for all ROS 2 nodes
 3. **Constructor (`__init__`)**:
    - Calls the parent constructor with our node name
    - Creates a subscription to the `/joint_states` topic
    - Sets up logging messages
 4. **Callback Function**: This function gets called every time a new message arrives on the subscribed topic
-5. **Main Function**: Initializes ROS2, creates our node, and keeps it running
+5. **Main Function**: Initializes ROS 2, creates our node, and keeps it running

 ## Step 4: Configuring Package Dependencies and Entry Points